 Every winter, backyard birders look forward to possible bird irruptions that will bring new and welcome guests to their feeders.
-But what exactly is an irruption, and what does it mean for birding?
+But what exactly is an irruption, why does it happen and what does it mean for birding?

 Defining an Irruption